karansv/Work-Sample/Web Automation/ParaBank/Test Suite/Readme.txt

-The Test Suite folder contains the master script which uses the Keywords from Keywords file to execute the automation.
+The Test Suite folder contains the master.robot script which uses the Keywords from Keywords folder to execute the automation.
-This script is been used primarily for execution hence please don't make any changes to it.
+This script is been used primarily for execution hence please don't make any changes to the script/keyword folder which may cause script failure.
-For any updates to be made on this script, please reach out to the testing team POC.
 Thanks for reading!